arenaxr/arena-docs/content/ar/quick-start.md

 # Quick AR Experience Example

-Try the following for a quick sample of AR using ARENA by opening a pre-made scene and achoring it in the real world with an optical marker.
+Try the following for a quick sample of AR using ARENA by opening a pre-made scene and anchoring it in the real world with an optical marker.

 ## Requirements

-We will use an [Apriltag](https://april.eecs.umich.edu/software/apriltag) optical marker to anchor an ARENA scene in the real world.
+We will use an [AprilTag](https://april.eecs.umich.edu/software/apriltag) optical marker to anchor an ARENA scene in the real world.

 Detection of optical markers requires that the browser supports ARENA's computer vision while in AR mode.
 For this quick test, we suggest [Chrome Beta](https://www.google.com/chrome/beta/) on Android or [XRBrowser](https://apps.apple.com/us/app/xr-browser/id1588029989) on iOS.